Sudan And Israel Agree To Normalize Relations In U.S.-Brokered Deal

 But Sudan recently ran into a new hurdle in getting off the terror list, after Secretary of State Mike Pompeo told the country it would also need to "sign on to the Trump administration's Middle East agenda and normalize ties with Israel," as NPR's Michele Kelemen reported early this month.

-Trump's announcement of the payment agreement and his promise to lift the terrorism-sponsor label quickly increased speculation that Sudan would also join Bahrain and the United Arab Emirates in agreeing to establish ties with Israel.
+Trump's announcement of the payment agreement and his promise to lift the terrorism-sponsor label quickly increased speculation that Sudan would join Bahrain and the United Arab Emirates in agreeing to establish ties with Israel.

 Palestinian leaders have long asked Arab countries not to establish ties with Israel until a mutual peace is reached between Israel and the Palestinians.
-On Friday, Palestinian President Mahmoud Abbas's office condemned the Israel-Sudan deal.
+On Friday, Palestinian President Mahmoud Abbas' office condemned the Israel-Sudan deal.

 As part of the agreements reached this week, the U.S. will also help Sudan address billions of dollars in international debt.